acidrums4/ideawave/README.md

 ### Pages

-Standard pages (about, blog, contact) are also written in Markdown and are stored at the root folder.
-They are listed in `_data/navigation-pages.yml`.
+Standard pages (about, blog, contact) are also written in Markdown and are stored at the root folder, following the Jekyll convention.

 ### Conferences

-The list of conferences that were held are listed in `_data/navigation-conferences.yml`.
+The pages for the conferences that were held are stored in `_conferences`.

 ## Contributing